 What are use cases for generative AI?

 Generative AI can be applied in various use cases to generate virtually any kind of content.
-The technology is becoming more accessible to users of all kinds thanks to emerging innovations like GPT that can be tuned for different applications.
+The technology is becoming more accessible to users of all kinds thanks to cutting-edge breakthroughs like GPT that can be tuned for different applications.
 Some of the use cases for generative AI include the following:

 - Implementing chatbots for customer service and technical support.